UKLLC/resource_hub/intro.md

 # Introduction

->Last modified: 10 Apr 2025
+>Last modified: 14 Apr 2025

-*We thank all the LPS teams, data owners and regulators for all their contributions to the Resource Hub.
+*We thank all the Longitudinal Population Study (LPS) teams, data owners and regulators for all their contributions to the Resource Hub.
 We fully acknowledge the existing body of good practice and expertise in the participant’s community within LPS – these materials are based on the community’s collective efforts and expertise.*

-## What is Resource Hub?
+##### What is Resource Hub?

 <div style="background-color: #e2ed80; padding: 10px; border-radius: 5px;">
-Resource hub is a guidance library to aid communications to the public.
+  <strong>Resource Hub</strong> is a guidance library to aid communications to the public.
 It is designed to be relevant to Longitudinal Population Studies.
 </div>
 ## How to use the Resource Hub for LPS joining UK LLC:

 1. Background information to aid understanding of legal basis.